Acute Kidney Injury

 Acute Kidney Injury Stages

-Acute kidney injury is categorized into three stages based on the degree of kidney dysfunction:
+Acute kidney injury (AKI) is categorized into three stages based on the degree of kidney dysfunction, using key indicators such as serum creatinine levels and urine output.

 • Stage 1: Mild increase in creatinine levels or a slight decrease in urine output, indicating early kidney stress.

-• Stage 2: Moderate elevation in creatinine with more significant reduction in kidney function.
+• Stage 2: Moderate elevation in creatinine with a more significant reduction in kidney function.

 • Stage 3: Severe loss of kidney function, often requiring dialysis to manage waste buildup.